tzhsu211/CVS/README.md

 ## Evaluation
 Evaluation is done using the Mean Squared Error (MSE) and R-squared (R2) metrics.
 Both models are evaluated using these metrics, and the results are monitored throughout the training process.

 ## Fine tuning
 The model optimization was performed using **Optuna**, an automatic hyperparameter optimization framework.
 The hyperparameters optimized include learning rate, batch size, dropout rate, and weight decay.
 Optuna helped find the most optimal combination of these hyperparameters to minimize the validation loss and avoid overfitting.

 ### Optimizer Settings
-We utilized Optuna to explore various combinations of the following hyperparameters:
+I utilized Optuna to explore various combinations of the following hyperparameters:
 - **Learning rate**: A logarithmic uniform search was performed within the range of `1e-6` to `1e-3` to find the optimal learning rate for each model.
-- **Batch size**: We selected different batch sizes (`8`, `16`, `32`, `64`) to investigate how the model's performance scales with different data processing sizes.
+- **Batch size**: I selected different batch sizes (`8`, `16`, `32`, `64`) to investigate how the model's performance scales with different data processing sizes.
-- **Dropout rate**: We experimented with dropout values between `0.1` and `0.5` to prevent overfitting while maintaining model generalization.
+- **Dropout rate**: I experimented with dropout values between `0.1` and `0.5` to prevent overfitting while maintaining model generalization.
 - **Weight decay**: A logarithmic uniform search was also applied to weight decay between `0.01` and `0.1` to minimize overfitting and improve regularization.

 Optuna’s optimization process efficiently searched for the best hyperparameters across a series of trials, and the best-performing configuration was used for final model training.
 This approach helped us avoid the manual trial-and-error process and allowed us to tune the hyperparameters effectively, resulting in models with better generalization and improved validation metrics.